-Credit to Vampire Weekend for their song with same line.
+Credit to Vampire Weekend for their song with the same line.
 And the same concept.
-I don’t know precisely what they’re talking about except that people who are more concerned about diction than their relationships may just be doing it wrong.
-You can improve speech & communication skills.
-Doing so results in great relationships in addition to coming across as smart.
+It sounds like they’re saying that people who are more concerned about diction than their relationships may just be doing it wrong.

 Communicating is About Relationships Not About Sounding Smart.

 Since the beginning of time when I started my business a lot of people haven’t understood what I do.
 They didn’t want me to listen to them speak for fear I was critiquing them left & right. 🙂 They thought that the way they pronounced their words was what I was listening to.
 It wasn’t.
 To this day many still think I work on pronunciation.

 Not only is improving your pronunciation not going to make you sound smart but it makes your speech harder to process.
 Harder for people to understand your message.
 So yes, you do need to sound smart. but you may be going about it the wrong way.

 So yes, you do have to improve your speech & communication skills.
 Resulting in amazing, strong relationships.

 The Oxford Comma + Diction.

 The song by vampire weekend of the same name as this article is about a girl who cares more about diction and perfection of things in her life than the people in her life.
 It struck me as apropos for all the speaking training I do.